wir3z/hubitat/owntracks-hubitat/README.md

 	- Once the quota has been exhausted for the period, the application will stop generating the map until the next quote period.
 - Google Maps API key for combined family location map:
 	- Paste the API key provided into the box.
+- Map will only auto-zoom to fit members within this distance from home or a member.
+	- Entering 0 will allow the map to zoom out to fit all members.
+Entering a distance will limit the amount of zoom.
+	- If the member name is appended to the end of the Google Family Map URL, that member will be used for the auto-zoom distance check.

 #### Member History and Pin Colors
 - Enter the total number of past member locations to save (includes the slower interval locations, below).